TikTok Vs YouTube: Which Platform is Right for Your Short-Form Video?

 TikTok has come a long way since its 2020 lockdown boom, when viral dances took over the internet.
 Turning everyday people into viral sensations and launching countless trends, its algorithm can put the right content in front of the right people quickly.

-And whilst the platform seems to have avoided a ban for now, TikTok’s rapid comeback comes with strings attached.
-With it only just returning to the Google and Apple App stores in the U.S., critics argue that the U.S. approved version may feature increased political censorship to align with certain narratives making it feel less authentic.
+But whilst the platform seems to have avoided a ban for now, TikTok’s rapid comeback comes with strings attached.
+With its return to the Google and Apple App stores in the U.S., critics argue that the U.S. approved version may feature increased political censorship to align with certain narratives making it feel less authentic.

-Others have claimed the ban was a stunt for Trump’s PR campaign, creating further untrust and risk of the same censorship issues we have seen recently with Meta!
+Others have claimed the ban was a stunt for Trump’s PR campaign, creating further untrust and risk of the same censorship issues we have seen with Meta.

 YouTube: The Long-Term Bet